Wall Street slides as high bond yields fan cost worries

 Volume on U.S. exchanges was 7.22 billion shares, compared to the 6.80 billion average for the full session over the last 20 trading days.

-Reporting by Stephen Culp; Editing by Leslie Adler
+Reporting by Stephen Culp; editing by Leslie Adler